coffeebank/soju/README.md

 On page load, a Spotify access token is retrieved using your Spotify API Key via Netlify Functions and cached in the user device's Vuex store for the session.
 The Spotify access token expires after an hour, and Spotify ratelimits users using this access token.
 All data from the session, including the access token, is cleared when the user closes the tab.

 Soju is a static site with no server backend.
-Soju relies heavily on Netlify's CDN and Netlify Functions to provide a fast and secure connection to the Spotify API.
+To provide a secure connection to the Spotify API, Soju fetches and delivers all Spotify data from the API through Netlify Functions and Netlify CDN.

 Spotify License Limitations:
 - Soju will only use "Audio Preview Clips", which are 30 second preview clips for public use.
 For the purposes of Spotify's licenses, Soju does not and will not do "Streaming", which is defined as streaming/making available the full song.
 - Soju fetches the most up-to-date content from Spotify to display at the time of request by a user.
 No data is collected or stored after the user closes the tab.
 Soju cannot access any data Spotify removes from its API.
 - Soju does not and will not bypass geo-restrictions.
 Songs that are geo-blocked or otherwise restricted by the API will not play and show a crossed-out music note icon.
 - Soju provides a link back to all content fetched from Spotify.
-- Soju may display an unaltered Spotify webpage in its original form (outside of the control of Soju) when the API fails.
+- Soju may display an unmodified Spotify webpage in its original form (outside of the control of Soju) when the API fails.
 This webpage is maintained by Spotify, who may place cookies, use tracking technologies, and restrict access to Spotify content within that webpage.

 Soju lets you explore music from Spotify on any device easily.
 Fetch a track's album, compare playlists, and sample different songs quickly and easily.